phuctm97/ntast/README.md

 **ntast** is a specification for representing [Notion] pages in [syntax trees][syntax-tree].
 It implements the [**unist**][unist] specification.
-It can represent different types of Notion pages: Page, Table, Board, List, Calendar.
+It can represent different types of pages in Notion: Page, Table, Board, List, and Calendar.

 ## Contents